loulai/timeline-within-timeline/README.md

 Why Lou for Facebook University?
 =====
-* **Quick to learn**: From 0 to my first web app in twelve weeks.
+* **Quick to learn**.
+From zero to my first web app in twelve weeks.

-* **Teamwork**: Me and a team of seven newbie hackers built a Rails app called [Unipop] in two weeks.
+* **Teamwork**.
+Me and a team of seven newbie hackers built a Rails app called [Unipop] in two weeks.

-* **Diversity**: I was born in Malaysia, moved to Australia when I was twelve and I am enthnically Chinese.
+* **Diversity**.
+I was born in Malaysia, moved to Australia when I was twelve and I am enthnically Chinese.
 Now I live and study in New York City.

-* **Technology experience**: Ruby, Heroku, APIs, java, CSS & HTML, RSpec & Cucumber, ngrok and [much more]!
+* **Technology experience**.
+Ruby, Heroku, APIs, java, CSS & HTML, RSpec & Cucumber, ngrok and [much more]!

 * **Passion**.
 [Click here for photos of my tech escapades].

-* **Interest in Internet.org**: I grew up in a small town in Malaysia with nearly no internet.
-I feel what it's like not to have internet all around me.
+* **Interest in Internet.org**.
+I grew up in a small town in Malaysia with nearly no internet - I've acutely felt what it's to be disconnected.
 I want to join Facebook in their mission of providing connectivity to the world.

 * I'm fun to have a techquila with!
 ![techquila](techquila.jpg)